-Intermediate Italian 201 emphasizes the four basic aspects of language learning-reading, writing, speaking and comprehension--building on the students' existing skills in Italian developed in Italian 101 and 102.
-More refined grammatical structures are introduced as well as additional idiomatic expressions used in everyday Italian.
+Intermediate Italian 201 is the first half of a two-semester sequence in Intermediate Italian.
+The four fundamental aspects of language learning-comprehension, speaking, reading, and writing-are emphasized, building on the students' existing skills in Italian developed in Italian 101 and 102.
+More refined grammatical structures are introduced as well as idiomatic expressions used in everyday Italian.

-ITAL 102 or placement
+ITAL 102